Punk rock subgenres: Taqwacore

 Taqwacore is a punk rock subgenre dealing with Islam and its culture, originally conceived in Michael Muhammad Knight's 2003 novel The Taqwacores.
 The name is a portmanteau of hardcore and the Arabic word Taqwa, which is usually translated as "piety" or the quality of being "God-fearing".
 Although Muslim punk rock dates back to at least the 1979 founding of the British band Alien Kulture.
 Knight's novel was instrumental in encouraging the growth of a contemporary North American Muslim punk movement.
 Taqwacore bands often challenge Islam as it exists, promoting a very liberal-progressive agenda.

 Trallpunk

 Trallpunk is a subgenre of punk known for fast drumming, a melodic sound and often politically oriented lyrics.

 It emerged from the late-1980s Swedish hardcore punk scene.
-Examples of trallpunk bands include Asta Kask, De Lyckliga Kompisarna and Krymplings.

 Punk rock fusion subgenres

 2 Tone

 2 Tone (or Two Tone) was a music genre created in England in the late 1970s by fusing elements of ska, punk rock, rocksteady, reggae and new wave.
 The 2 Tone sound was developed by young musicians in Coventry, West Midlands, England.
 The genre is the precursor of the third wave ska scene of the 1980s and 1990s.
-Examples of 2 Tone bands include the Specials, the Selecter and Madness.